reisenberger/architecture-center/docs/guide/design-principles/index.md

 **[Make all things redundant.](redundancy.md)** Build redundancy into your application, to avoid having single points of failure.

-**[Use the best data store for the job.](use-the-best-data-store.md)** In any large solution, it's likely that a single data store technology won’t fill all your needs.
+**[Use the best data store for the job.](use-the-best-data-store.md)** Pick the storage technology that is the best fit for your data and how it will be used.

 **[Design for change.](design-for-change.md)** All successful applications change over time.
 An evolutionary design is key for continuous innovation.